ArtFlag/sphinxtechnicalwriting/source/continuousdeployment.rst

 Continuous deployment
 ======================

-Continuous deployment is a way to deploy content (or software) automatically under certain conditions, such as "tests are passing".
+Continuous deployment is a way to deploy content (or software) automatically under certain conditions, such as *tests are passing*.

-In technical writing, continuous deployment is one of the aspects of a general workflow to make sure the documentation is always in sync with the software.
+In technical writing, continuous deployment can be used to help tech writers keep up with the product(s) to be documented by automating as many things as possible such as tests and deployment.

-Sphinx, like other static website generators, is really easy to use for continuous deployment.
+Sphinx, like other static website generators, is really easy to use and can be used along GitHub and Travis.

 Prerequisites
 -------------